57blocks/website-article/articles/Deep Dive into Resource Limitations in Solana Development CU Edition/README.md

 }
 ```

-Tests indicate that the CU consumption of calling a function depends on the logic within the called function.
+Tests indicate that the number of CUs consumed when calling a function depends on its logic.
 Calling an empty function consumes approximately **100 CU**.

 #### CU Consumption Summary

-The CU consumption of common program constructs is summarized below:
+CU consumption of common program constructs is summarized below:

 | Program Construct    | CU Cost (approx.)                                  |
 | -------------------- | -------------------------------------------------- |